MustoeLab/DanceMapper/README.md

 *Note* PAIR/RING calculations have modestly changed from v1.0.
 To run using original parameters, use the following flags:
---oldDMSnorm --pair_secondary_reactivity 0.5 --mincount 50
+--oldDMSnorm --pm_secondary_reactivity 0.5 --mincount 50

 foldClusters.py